A multi-cubic-kilometre neutrino telescope in the western Pacific Ocean: Introduction

-Several telescopes such as KM3NeT in the Mediterranean Sea \cite{KM3Net_letter_of_intent}, Baikal-GVD in Lake Baikal \cite{Baikal_GVD} and the newly proposed P-ONE in the East Pacific \cite{P-ONE_nature}, are currently under development.
-Their northern locations will complement IceCube in the South Pole, offering full coverage of the TeV - PeV neutrino sky.
-Due to the Earth’s rotation, placing a detector near the equator would provide steady visibility of the entire neutrino sky, providing a unique contribution to the global network of neutrino observatories.
-Also, due to the reduced light scattering in water compared to the glacial ice of IceCube, neutrino telescopes built in deep seas and lakes will have substantial improvement in neutrino pointing.
-The combined efforts of these future experiments will yield a dramatic increase in the number of measured astrophysical neutrinos, allowing for the identification of their sources and significantly progress the field of neutrino astronomy.
+Several telescopes such as Cubic Kilometre Neutrino Telescope (KM3NeT) in the Mediterranean Sea \cite{KM3Net_letter_of_intent}, Baikal Gigaton Volume Detector (Baikal-GVD) in Lake Baikal \cite{Baikal_GVD} and the newly proposed Pacific Ocean Neutrino Experiment (P-ONE) in the East Pacific \cite{P-ONE_nature}, are currently under development.
+Their northern locations will complement IceCube at the South Pole, offering full coverage of the teraelectronvolt-to-petaelectronvolt neutrino sky.
+Light propagating in the South Pole glacial ice generally experiences long absorption lengths and short scattering lengths.
+Conversely, deep-sea or lake water has longer scattering lengths but shorter absorption lengths.
+This reduced light scattering in water allows for substantial pointing resolution improvement in both the track and cascade channels, where the latter channel has been proven to have significantly lower contamination from atmospheric muons \cite{KM3NeT_reconstruction:2017,IceCube_HESE_7p5yr:2020}.

-We propose a next-generation neutrino telescope to be built in the South China Sea (TRIDENT), which aims to discover multiple high-energy astrophysical neutrino sources and provide a significant boost to the measurement of cosmic neutrino events of all flavors.
-We report on a scouting expedition conducted in the South China Sea in September 2021.
-We then discuss the key characteristics and optical properties of the selected site.
-A preliminary design of the envisioned telescope is also presented.
-Finally, we demonstrate the capabilities and sensitivity of this prospective telescope, using in-depth simulation studies that incorporate the measured on-site conditions.